Home Types of Contracts Stock Option Agreement

 The options have varying treatments regarding taxation upon exercise for income.
 For example, in the case of ISOs, it's taxable for amount but not income or employment tax.
 On the other hand, NSOs are only taxable for tax purposes and never for AMT purposes.

-There's an annual limit of stock for ISOs, and there is no limit for NSOs.
+For favorable tax treatment, there's an annual limit of stock for ISOs, which is $100,000 in stock options that can become exercisable in any one year for any individual employee.
+However, there is no limit for NSOs.

 These are some of the most important elements that separate ISOs vs. NSOs.